zyphlar/influxdb.org/source/blog/2014-06-20-leveldb_vs_rocksdb_vs_hyperleveldb_vs_lmdb_performance.md

 The next release of InfluxDB has a clearly defined interface for adding different storage engines.
 You'll be able to choose LevelDB, RocksDB, HyperLevelDB, or LMDB.
 Which one you use is set through the [configuration file](https://github.com/influxdb/influxdb/blob/master/config.sample.toml#L74-L132).

+Under the covers LevelDB is a [Log Structured Merge Tree](http://en.wikipedia.org/wiki/Log-structured_merge-tree) while LMDB is a mmap copy on write [B+Tree](http://en.wikipedia.org/wiki/B%2B_tree).
+RocksDB and HyperLevelDB are forks of the LevelDB project that have different optimizations and enhancements.

 Our tests used a [benchmark tool that isolated the storage engines](https://github.com/influxdb/influxdb/tree/master/src/tools/benchmark-storage) for testing.
 The test does the following:

 1. Write N values where the key is 24 bytes (3 ints)